 Lee earned her Doctor of Veterinary Medicine and Master of Science degrees from Kansas State University in 2012.
 After practicing in a mixed animal clinic in Limon, Colorado, she returned to Kansas State University to pursue a PhD degree in Diagnostic Medicine and Pathobiology.
 Her research focused upon beef cattle health and welfare, including diagnosis of mobility problems and prevention of carcass bruising in fed cattle.

 KatieRose McCullough, PhD, MPH

 and Scientific Affairs

-Dr. KatieRose McCullough serves as a director of regulatory and scientific affairs at the North American Meat Institute where she provides expertise on a variety of topics including: meat science, meat quality, spoilage, food safety, pathogen control, intervention technologies, HACCP, regulatory issues and more.
+Dr. KatieRose McCullough serves as a director of regulatory and scientific affairs at the North American Meat Institute where she provides expertise on a variety of topics including: meat science, meat quality and composition, sensory, spoilage, food safety, pathogen control and detection, intervention technologies, microbial ecology, public health, diet and health, epidemiology and more.

-Prior to joining the Meat Institute, McCullough designed and conducted research studies related to pathogen reduction, system validation, pathogen identification, shelf-life, and sensory.
-McCullough also has experience in foodborne outbreaks investigation.
+Prior to joining the Meat Institute, McCullough designed and conducted research studies related to pathogen reduction, system validation, molecular pathogen identification, shelf-life, sensory, and carcass optimization.
+McCullough also has experience in public health epidemiology, and foodborne outbreaks investigation.

-McCullough received her Bachelor of Science in Animal Science from Texas Tech University, her Master of Science in Animal Science from Oklahoma State University and her Doctorate of Philosophy in Animal Science from Colorado State University.
-She is also pursuing a Master’s in Public Health from the Colorado School of Public Health focusing on Animals, People and the Environment.
+McCullough received her Bachelor of Science in Animal Science from Texas Tech University, her Master of Science in Animal Science from Oklahoma State University with research focusing on meat quality and her Doctorate of Philosophy in Animal Science from Colorado State University with her research focusing on food safety.
+McCullough also holds a Master’s in Public Health from the Colorado School of Public Health focusing on Animals, People and the Environment.

 Casey Lynn Gallimore